-In its heyday the fortress could house 20,000 troops and one of the main problems overcome by the Moors was supplying them with enough water in this city that sits on the edge of Europe’s only semi arid zone.
-They built aqueducts from the hills to the north of the city using technology borrowed from the Romans and, by a complicated system of underground water cisterns (aljibes), and a water wheel, piped water through the fortress to provide water for drinking and the bath houses.
+In its heyday, the fortress could house 20,000 troops.
+One of the main problems overcome by the Moors was supplying them with enough water in this township that sits on the edge of Europe’s only semi-arid zone.
+They built aqueducts from the hills to the north of the city using technology borrowed from the Romans and, by a complicated system of underground water cisterns (aljibes), and a water wheel, they piped water through the fortress to provide water for drinking and bathhouses.
 The aljibe can still be seen today in the first section of the Alcazabar that is now a beautifully laid out garden but was once a major residential area.
-As you pass through the fortified wall at the north end of this section you will see the wall built in the 11th Century, crossing the ravine to the east that massively extended the town.
+As you pass through the fortified wall at the north end of this section, you will see the wall built in the 11th Century, crossing the ravine to the east that massively extended the town.

 The second section is the fortified palace city.
-Buildings in this area housed the nobles and included mosques, houses, baths and its own system of aljibes.
+Buildings in this area housed the nobles and included mosques, houses, baths and a system of aljibes separate from that of the rest of the town.

 The Palace of the Almotacin was at the north end of this section.
-Today the great cross-shaped courtyard is still there, with, in the south eastern corner, the Queen’s Private Bath.
+Today the great crossshaped courtyard is still there, with, in the southeastern corner, the Queen’s Private Bath.
 The third and highest section clearly shows a different style of architecture with circular towers.
 This area was built after the Christian monarchs took the city in 1489.
 Access is via a drawbridge over a moat.
-From the huge Towers of Homage and Gunpowder there are excellent views over the entire Alcazabar and beyond to the port and city.
+From the enormous Tower of Homage and Tower of Gunpowder, there are excellent views over the entire Alcazabar and beyond to the port and city.

-If you look south east from here into the city, you will see what appears to be another fortress.
-This is in fact the Cathedral.
-Built during the 16th Century it served as both a place of worship and as a lookout point to warn of the Berber pirates that were prevalent at that time.
+If you look south-east from here into the city, you will see what appears to be another fortress.
+It is, in fact, the Cathedral of the Incarnation of Almería.
+It was built during the 16th Century and served as both a place of worship and as a lookout point to warn of the Berber pirates that were prevalent at that time.
 The four towers at the corners of the solid square building all had a cannon installed for further defence.
 Although unusual to find a fortified church, if you enter the building, you will discover why it was thought necessary.
-In the centre of the cathedral is a great altar with priceless artwork including a tabernacle designed by Venture Rodriguez and paintings by Alonso Canon.
+In the centre of the Cathedral is an impressive altar with priceless artwork including a tabernacle designed by Venture Rodriguez and paintings by Alonso Canon.

-There is enough to see in the city of Almeria itself that will occupy the visitor for a day.
-It’s real value is as a centre from which to explore the surrounding countryside, east to the Cabo de Gata with its superb beaches, north to the copper age sites and into the desert to visit western cowboy towns.
+There is enough to see in the city of Almería to occupy the visitor for a day or so.
+Its real value is as a centre from which to explore the surrounding countryside, east to the Cabo de Gata with its superb beaches, north to the copper age sites and into the desert to visit western cowboy towns.